rumblesan/improviz/README.md

 The most up-to-date documentation can be found in [the docs folder](docs/index.md) which are also used to build the [Improviz site](https://improviz.rumblesan.com), but the README should give enough of an overview to get started.

+## Community

+If you find bugs, need help setting things up, are unsure where to begin, or just want to share what you've made, then there is an Improviz channel on the *TOPLAP live coding* discord.
+Feel free to get in contact to get an invite.

 ## Browser Version

 There is now a browser based version of Improviz available at [https://improviz-web.rumblesan.com/](https://improviz-web.rumblesan.com/) which has much of the functionality of the native version.